Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 • Acoustic or Electric - Acoustic

 Q1.
-What inspired you and made you want to learn guitar in the first place?
+What inspired you to learn to play the guitar?

 Beginner Guitar Questions